awwright/http-progress/draft-wright-http-progress.md

 * Working through a multi-step operation, e.g. provisioning a server
 * Receiving updates to a long running task, e.g. construction of a building

-This document specifies a way to receive updates from the server on progress of such an operation, by defining a "progress" HTTP preference indicating the client would prefer to receive regular progress updates, a header for describing the current progress, and a 1xx intermediate status response to convey this progress information.
+This document specifies a way to receive updates from the server on progress of such an operation, by defining a "progress" HTTP preference indicating the client would prefer to receive regular progress updates, a header for describing the current progress, and a 1xx interim response to convey this progress information.

 ## Notational Conventions